Unmoved mover: Influence

 The Neoplatonists were quite justified in regarding themselves as the spiritual heirs of Pythagoras; and, in their hands, philosophy ceased to exist as such, and became theology.
 And this tendency was at work all along; hardly a single Greek philosopher was wholly uninfluenced by it.
 Perhaps Aristotle might seem to be an exception; but it is probable that, if we still possessed a few such "exoteric" works as the Protreptikos in their entirety, we should find that the enthusiastic words in which he speaks of the "blessed life" in the Metaphysics and in the Ethics (Nicomachean Ethics) were less isolated outbursts of feeling than they appear now.
 In later days, Apollonios of Tyana showed in practice what this sort of thing must ultimately lead to.
 The theurgy and thaumaturgy of the late Greek schools were only the fruit of the seed sown by the generation which immediately preceded the Persian War.

-Aristotle's principles of being (see section above) influenced Anselm's view of God, whom he called "that than which nothing greater can be conceived."
+Aristotle's principles of being influenced Anselm's view of God, whom he called "that than which nothing greater can be conceived."
 Anselm thought God did not feel emotions such as anger or love but appeared to do so through our imperfect understanding.
 The incongruity of judging "being" against something that might not exist may have led Anselm to his famous ontological argument for God's existence.
 Many medieval philosophers used the idea of approaching a knowledge of God through negative attributes.
 For example, we should not say that God exists in the usual sense of the term; all we can safely say is that God is not nonexistent.
 We should not say that God is wise, but we can say that God is not ignorant (i.e., in some way, God has some properties of knowledge).
 We should not say that God is One, but we can state that there is no multiplicity in God's being.